-While we see big brands using chatbots to engage users online, we are now seeing chatbots as a way to engage them more offline.
+While we see big brands using chatbots to engage users online, we are now seeing chatbots as a way to engage them more offline as well.
 Chatbots are now being used as a tool for events in helping capture audiences and attendees.

 We are seeing a trend of events moving away from apps as it’s becoming more difficult to rely on people downloading them.
 Instead, you can expect most people to use certain apps they already have, like Facebook Messenger, which boasts 1.2 billion monthly users.